danielreys/bookstore/README.md

    - The application will automatically create the necessary schemas in the `bookstore` database.

 5. **Test the Endpoints:**
    - Use Postman (or a similar tool) to test each endpoint.
-If you wish you can download the collection [Download](https://www.file.io/GAUA/download/98UB3Ujd9UME)
+If you wish you can [Download](https://www.file.io/GAUA/download/98UB3Ujd9UME) the collection
    - The base URL for the API is `http://localhost:8080`.

 ### Endpoints